rish-16/tp/docs/DeveloperGuide.md

    2. Test case: `delete 1`<br>
       Expected: First patient is deleted from Patient Panel.
 Patient's appointments in Appointment panel is deleted as well.

+### Adding a patient
+1. Adding a patient

+    1. Test case: `pt add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 m/diabetes`. <br>
+       Expected: Patient is added to the end of the list.
+Details of the added patient shown in the status message.
+    2. Test case: `pt add p/98765432 e/johnd@example.com`. <br>
+       Expected: No patient is added.
+Error details shown in the status message.
+    3. Other incorrect patient add commands to try: `pt add`, `add 1`, `pt add m/diabetes`, `...`
+       Expected: Similar to previous.

+### Editing a patient
+1. Editing a patient
+    1. Prerequisites: List all patients using the `pt list` command.
+Multiple patients in the list.
+    2. Test case: `pt edit 1 n/Joshen Lim` <br>
+       Expected: Name of first patient is edited.
+Details of the edited patient shown in the status message.
+    3. Test case: `pt edit 1 n/` <br>
+       Expected: No edit is executed.
+Error details shown in the status message.
+    4. Other incorrect patient add commands to try: `pt edit`, `edit 1 n/Joshen Lim`, `pt edit x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Adding a Medical Entry to a Patient's Medical History
+1. Adding a medical Entry
+    1. Prerequisites: List all patients using the `pt list` command.
+Multiple patients in the list.
+    2. Test case: `pt ma 1 m/diabetes` <br>
+       Expected: Medical History of first patient has the new medical entry added to the back of the list.
+The medical entry should have the corresponding date recorded.
+Details of the patient shown in the status message.
+    3. Test case: `pt ma 1 i/` <br>
+       Expected: No medical entry is added.
+Error details shown in the status message.
+    4. Other incorrect patient add commands to try: `pt ma`, `ma 1 m/high blood pressure`, `pt ma x m/lovesick`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Deleting a Medical Entry from a Patient's Medical History
+1. Deleting a medical entry from a patient's non-empty medical history
+    1. Prerequisites: List all patients using the `pt list` command.
+Multiple patients in the list.
+    2. Test case: `pt md 1 i/1` <br>
+       Expected: Medical Entry of the specified index within the Medical History of first patient is deleted.
+If there are other entries within the Medical History, the list of entries will re-index from 1.
+If there are no other entries within the Medical History, "No medical history recorded." is shown on the Patient Card.
+Details of the patient shown in the status message.
+    3. Test case: `pt md 1 i/` <br>
+       Expected: No medical entry is deleted.
+Error details shown in the status message.
+    4. Other incorrect patient add commands to try: `pt md`, `md 1 i/1`, `pt md x i/1`, `pt md 1 i/x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+2. Deleting a medical entry from a patient's with an empty medical history
+    1. Prerequisites: List all patients using the `pt list` command.
+Multiple patients in the list.
+    2. Test case: `pt md 1 i/1` <br>
+       Expected: Nothing is changed.
+Status message reflects that there is "No medical history record to delete from the patient".
+    3. Test case: `pt md 1 i/` <br>
+       Expected: Nothing is changed.
+Error details shown in the status message.
+    4. Other incorrect patient add commands to try: `pt md`, `md 1 i/1`, `pt md x i/1`, `pt md 1 i/x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files